avigoldman/sparkpost-mail/README.md

 ## What is SparkPost?
 tl;dr - SparkPost is a cloud email delivery service.
 It's easy to get started with either SMTP or their REST API.

-SparkPost is the world’s #1 email infrastructure provider and the most performant email delivery service available.
-Our customers send over 3 trillion messages a year, more than 25 percent of the world’s non-spam email.
-Several SparkPost customers—including the largest social networks—send over a billion emails a day, making us the fastest-growing email delivery service provider on the market.
+SparkPost is the world’s #1 email delivery and analytics provider.
+Our customers send over 3 trillion messages a year, 37% of B2C and B2B email.

 ## Get Started with SparkPost
 1. [Sign up](https://app.sparkpost.com/sign-up) for a SparkPost account